syyyn/seqcore-lib/docs/index.md

 ## Principles

 Litecoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Litecoin network allows for highly resilient litecoin infrastructure, and the developer community needs reliable, open-source tools to implement litecoin apps and services.
-Litecore provides a reliable API for JavaScript apps that need to interface with Litecoin.
+The decentralized nature of the Litecoin network allows for highly resilient sequence infrastructure, and the developer community needs reliable, open-source tools to implement sequence apps and services.
+Bitcore SEQ provides a reliable API for JavaScript apps that need to interface with Litecoin.

-To get started, just `npm install litecore` or `bower install litecore`.
+To get started, just `npm install seqcore` or `bower install seqcore`.

 # Documentation Index